entando/entando-docs/vuepress/docs/next/tutorials/samples/pda-tutorial.md

 ## Customization and Extension

-This page describes how the PDA plugin can be customized and extended via:
+This section describes how the PDA plugin can be customized and extended via:

 - Styling
 - Implementing a new engine
 - Integrating a new task source

-For an in-depth discussion of the PDA architecture, refer to the [PDA Technical Guide](../customize-the-platform/pda-technical-guide.md).
+For an in-depth discussion of the PDA architecture, refer to the [PDA Technical Guide](../samples/pda-technical-guide.md).

 ### Styling